Vinyl dip moulding production

 Vinyl dip moulding

-In vinyl dip moulding, the liquid PVC goes into large, heated containers.
+In vinyl dip moulding, the liquid PVC is poured into large, heated containers.
 Aluminium moulds are preheated and then immersed in the liquid mass.
-The PVC then adheres to the dip mould and leaves a thin layer on the mould.
-The heat of the mould combined with the dipping time determines the thickness of the plastisol.
-The mould is then reheated where the plastisol melts and then cures.
-After this, the formed vinyl can be removed from the mould.
-This is done using compressed air.
-The vinyl caps and plugs are elastic, so even complex shapes can be easily removed from the dipping moulds.
+The PVC adheres to the dip mould and leaves a thin layer of material on the mould, with the heat of the mould and the dipping time determining the thickness of the plastisol.
+The mould is then reheated, causing the plastisol to melt and then harden.
+After this, the formed vinyl can be removed from the mould using compressed air.
+The vinyl caps and plugs are flexible, so even complex shapes can be easily removed from the dipping moulds.

 Vinyl dip coating

-The difference with dip moulding is that with vinyl dip coating, the supplied product is dipped whole in the plastisol, which is then cured by heat.
-Dip coating is mainly used to protect materials such as wire grids and racks but also, for example, the handles of tools.
+With vinyl dip coating, rather than a mould being dipped in the plastisol, the supplied product is dipped whole in the liquid mass and then cured using heat.
+Dip coating is mainly used to protect materials such as wire grids and racks, but also for things like the handles of tools.

-In practice, the cost for initial production usually turns out to be significantly lower than the cost of designing a prototype.
-This is because when the prototype is made, the settings of the dip moulding process are specified, including dipping speed, dipping time and temperature of the furnaces.
-When ordering large numbers of products, the ideal ratio between the number of moulds and the quantities of products, we examine the ideal ratio between the number of moulds and the number of dips required to produce as efficiently as possible.
+The initial production cost is usually significantly lower than the cost of designing a prototype.
+This is because the settings of the dip moulding process, including dipping speed, dipping time, and temperature of the furnaces, are determined during the prototyping process.
+When producing large numbers of products, the ideal ratio must be calculated between the number of moulds and the number of dips required to increase the efficiency of the dipping process.

-With vinyl dip moulding and vinyl dip coating, you do not have to deal with seams or unevenness.
-Also, dip moulding is a very precise process because the plastisol follows the details of the mould exactly.
-In addition, the possibilities are endless when it comes to colours, textures and thicknesses.
-The finish of vinyl products can range from glossy to matt.
-It is amazing what shapes can all be made by vinyl dipping.
+Vinyl dip moulding and vinyl dip coating eliminate seams and irregularities.
+In addition, dip moulding is an extremely precise process as the plastisol adheres exactly to the details of the mould.
+Finally, the possibilities are endless when it comes to colours, textures, thickness, and the final finish of the product, from glossy to matt.
+It is incredible what shapes can be produced with the vinyl dipping process.